Browse by Medical Category

 Young people in Chelsea face relatively high rates of pregnancy, Chlamydia, and HIV.
 Some of the young people at highest risk are not accessing appropriate health services.
 To bring care to young people facing multiple challenges, rather than wait for the population to come to care, MGH Chelsea operates a fully licensed satellite clinic at Roca, a Chelsea-based organization for young people at high risk of poor health and other life outcomes.
-The clinic uses an innovative approach to engage harder to reach youth by integrating health promotion into the arts, education, and leadership programming at Roca.
+The clinic uses an innovative approach to engage harder-to-reach youth by integrating health promotion into the arts, education, and leadership programming at Roca.

 The partnership with Roca allows MGH to reach out to a group of young people who, for many reasons, are unable or unwilling to get care within a more traditional medical setting.
 Such barriers include not feeling comfortable or welcomed in a health care setting frequented primarily by adults or young children, and the false sense of security that as teenagers, they do not face health-related risks.
-Young people who come to Roca for dance programs, GED classes, and services for pregnant and parenting teens all seek care at the MGH clinic, and youth workers at Roca actively refer program clients for health services.
+Young people who come to Roca for dance programs, GED classes, and services for pregnant and parenting teens.
+All can seek care at the MGH clinic, and youth workers at Roca actively refer program clients for health services.

-The MGH Roca Youth Clinic provides comprehensive health risk assessments, STD testing and treatment, HIV testing, and counseling and contraceptive services.
+The MGH Roca Adolescent Health Center provides comprehensive health risk assessments, STD testing and treatment, HIV testing, and counseling and contraceptive services.
 A bilingual, bicultural family planning counselor discusses relationship issues with patients, and makes assessments for depression and relationship violence.
 The counselor also provides group education about contraception and sexually transmitted diseases to adolescent mothers and high-risk youth.
 The clinic is a training site for nurse practitioner students, medical students, and medical residents interested in community-based medicine, with the intention of steering students toward future career opportunities in similar settings.